jonTrent/PatienceDiff/README.md

 # PatienceDiff
-A concise javascript implementation of the *Patience Diff* algorithm
+A concise javascript implementation of the **Patience Diff** algorithm

-Plus, an implementation of a new algorithm dubbed *Patience Diff Plus*, which in addition to the usual Patience Diff, identifies lines that moved.
+Plus, an implementation of a new algorithm dubbed **Patience Diff Plus**, which in addition to the usual Patience Diff, identifies lines that moved.

 # Interface
-### PatienceDiff(aLines, bLines)
+### PatienceDiff(aLines, bLines)  &  PatienceDiffPlus(aLines, bLines)

 <b>result = patienceDiff(aLines, bLines)</b> - or - <b>result = patienceDiffPlus(aLines, bLines)</b>